MathHubInfo/Frontend/README.md

 yarn mklegal

 # run babel, i.e. compile and compress the source into the .next/
 # folder.
-Afterwards it is possible to run either `yarn export` or
+Afterwards it is possible to run `yarn start`.
-# `yarn start`.
 yarn build

-# Export the built codebase into a set of static html files
-# in the out/ directory.
-This can afterwards be served by a
-# static webserver in the root directory
-yarn export

 # To run code for local development several commands exist
 # skip to the end to see the import bits